SupSkiFun/NASAapi/README.md

         33  let key = 'Your_Key_Goes_Here' ;
         Changes are similar in other languages.
 3. For PowerShell just run the script using PowerShell 5 or 7.
-    For Python install into your main or virtual env the modules in requirements.txt.
-    For Node.js install into your directory the modules listed in package.json.
-    For Ruby install the modules within the Gemfile.
+    For Python install into your main or virtual env the modules in requirements.txt.  'pip install -r requirements.txt' For Node.js install into your directory the modules listed in package.json.  'npm install' For Ruby install the modules within the Gemfile.  'bundle install'
 4. From PowerShell 7.0.3 or 5.1.19401, returning the JSON data into a PSCustomObject:
     C:\NASAapi> $ps = .\PowerShell\GetNasa.ps1
     C:\NASAapi> $py = python.exe .\Python\getNasa.py | ConvertFrom-Json